vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-toes-with-eyes-closed-with-history.md

 ## Triggers for overall exercise

-I skip strength exercises about once every 3 days.
-Among days I skip strength exercises, I do the standing-on-toes-with-eyes-closed exercise on alternating days, so the overall frequency works out to once every 6 days.
+The practice 2025-10-13 onward is to do this exercise roughly every alternating rice prep, so about once every 7 to 9 days.
+With that said, some rice preps I might use for more niche occasional exercises, which might displace a few slots, so effectively this might be a little less frequent.
 I do this exercise right after doing the [standing-on-one-leg-with-eyes-closed exercise](standing-on-toes-with-eyes-closed-with-history.md).
-On the other alternate day that I skip strength exercises, I do the more experimental eyes-open balance and flexibility exercises such as the [standing-on-heels-with-eyes-open exercise](standing-on-heels-with-eyes-open-with-history.md),
+On the other alternating rice prep, I do the more experimental eyes-open balance and flexibility exercises such as the [standing-on-heels-with-eyes-open exercise](standing-on-heels-with-eyes-open-with-history.md),